SCOPE (logo)

 The PCPs I speak to have been grateful for the support and someone to have in real time on the other end of the call, to have specialists to consult with regarding patient care, and to receive expedited diagnostics as required especially when dealing with complex patients.

-Liz Gabison SCOPE Navigator
+LIZ GABISON SCOPE Navigator

 Mississauga Health SCOPE Team